joyfulcraftsmen/JC.Tools/reference/test-definitions/what-is-test-definition.md

 ## Related Topics:

-* You need to define the Connection Definitions somewhere (in local file or in a database) - see [Test Definition Providers](./test-definition-providers).
+* You need to define the Test Definitions somewhere (in local file or in a database) - see [Test Definition Providers](./test-definition-providers).
+* Test definitions reference connections they use by name - see [What is Connection Definition](../connection-definitions/what-is-connection-definition) and [Connection Definition Providers](../connection-definitions/connection-definition-providers)